de-nugan/SDBox-Multiboot/README.md

 ## HOW TO PREPARE THE MICRO SD CARD

-1) MS-DOS partition table
+1) Partition with MS-DOS partition table
-2) A single <4GB Primary Fat32 partition (smaller partitions mount more quickly)
+2) Create a single <4GB Primary Fat32 partition
+   (smaller partitions mount more quickly)

 ## INSTALLING WORKBENCH TO SD0: FROM AMIGA

 1) Insert the prepared SD card into SDBOX and boot from this floppy
 2) When prompted, insert your Workbench or WB Install floppy to DF0: and hit enter
-3) Once booted, install Workbench to SD0: in the usual way
+3) Once booted, install Workbench to SD0: as if installing to DH0:

 ## INSTALLING MULTIPLE WORKBENCHES FROM PC